SGL-UT/GPSTk/README.txt

 Help & Docs:
 ------------

-The website http://www.gpstk.org/ includes a variety of additional resources and documentation, including:
+Additional documentation and resources can be found at http://www.gpstk.org/,
+including:

 * Source code and compiled binaries
 * Coding examples